Police car: Pushbar

 Pushbars, also known as bullbars, rambars, or nudge bars, are fitted to the chassis of a police car to augment the front bumper.
 They allow the car to push disabled vehicles out of a roadway, breach small and light objects, and conduct PIT maneuvers with less damage to the front of the vehicle.
 Pushbar designs vary; some are small and only protect the grille, while others have extensions that shield as far as the headlights.
 Some pushbars also have emergency lights installed on them, providing additional visual warnings.

 Spotlights

-Spotlights are small searchlights typically installed on the A-pillar of a police car.
+Spotlights are small searchlights typically installed on the front of a police car.
 They are used to provide light in darkened areas or where necessary, such as down alleyways or into a suspect's car during a nighttime traffic stop.
-These spotlights can be aimed and activated by the officers inside the vehicle.
-Usually, one or two are installed on the car, though more may occasionally be installed on the roof, grille, bumper, or pushbar.
+These spotlights can be activated and aimed by the officers inside the vehicle.
+Usually, one or two are installed on the A-pillar of the vehicle, though additional fixed searchlights may occasionally be installed on the roof, grille, bumper, or pushbar; these are sometimes called "alley lights".